guilhermemoraes1/commands/lpic.md

 Bus 001 Device 002: ID 8087:0024 Intel Corp.
 Integrated Rate Matching Hub Bus 001 Device 001: ID 1d6b:0002 Linux Foundation 2.0 root hub
 ```

 ##

+- PCI device: means any device that can connect into the motherboard by utilizing the PCI slot.

+##